 Repairing an Oltronix B602D Power Supply

-This is a repair/maintenance description of a 70's linear bench power supply.
-Oltronix LABPAC B602D.
+This is a repair and maintenance description of a 1970s linear bench power supply: the Oltronix LABPAC B602D.

 Repair

-- The "digital" voltage display had some numbers missing, with paint flaking off from the two leftmost digit wheels that are made of some rubber material.
-I just painted new digits with white paint, but it doesn't look so good.
+- The “digital” voltage display had missing digits due to flaking paint on the two leftmost wheels, which are made of a rubber-like material.
+I repainted the digits with white paint, but the result is not particularly good.

-- I didn't replace any capacitors, because they tested and looked fine.
+- I did not replace any capacitors, as they tested well and showed no visible issues.

 Schematics and user guide